Meerathimothy/Cyber-Security/snort.md

 Packet Logger Mode - Log all IP packets (inbound and outbound) that visit the network.
 NIDS (Network Intrusion Detection System)  and NIPS (Network Intrusion Prevention System) Modes - Log/drop the packets that are deemed as malicious according to the user-defined rules

+Task 3

-Which snort mode can help you stop the threats on a local machine?
+1) Which snort mode can help you stop the threats on a local machine?

 HIPS

-Which snort mode can help you detect threats on a local network?
+2) Which snort mode can help you detect threats on a local network?

 NIDS

-Which snort mode can help you detect the threats on a local machine?
+3) Which snort mode can help you detect the threats on a local machine?

 HIDS

-Which snort mode can help you stop the threats on a local network?
+4) Which snort mode can help you stop the threats on a local network?

 NIPS

-Which snort mode works similar to NIPS mode?
+5) Which snort mode works similar to NIPS mode?

 NBA

-According to the official description of the snort, what kind of NIPS is it?
+6) According to the official description of the snort, what kind of NIPS is it?

 full-blown